 International Surrogacy Options

 Not all surrogacy programs are created equal.
-There are secure and easy Commercial surrogacy programs, legally supported in the United States or Eastern Europe.
+There are secure and easy commercial surrogacy programs in the United States or Eastern Europe.
 There are “Altruistic” programs that offer ethical options for qualifying couples in various countries.
-And there are inexpensive unregulated programs in developing countries without legal protections.
+And there are cheap unregulated programs in developing countries without legal protections.
 Here is our ranking of the most popular international surrogacy options.

-Sensible Surrogacy recommends only programs in countries with a secure legal framework supporting your surrogacy contract.
-While we can advise on every available option — that doesn’t mean that we recommend every option.
+SENSIBLE recommends only programs in countries with a secure legal framework supporting your surrogacy contract.
+While we offer insights on most available options — that doesn’t mean that we recommend every option.
 We often issue warnings or advisories about popular programs that have relatively high risks.

 We believe you should understand the benefits and drawbacks inherent in every surrogacy destination before you can make an informed and secure choice about your reproductive rights.

 Below are the international surrogacy destinations most widely publicized.
 Click through to the page for each country for a summary of what you can expect.
 The information and opinions are compiled by the personal experience of our consultants.
 Surrogacy laws change, and the information presented here is updated as we are able.
 General information about the costs of surrogacy are available in SENSIBLE’s Surrogacy Cost Guide.
 If you find any of the information inaccurate, let us know and we will do our best to verify and update the article.

 The United States is the gold standard of surrogacy destinations worldwide, and the costs reflect that position.
-Typical surrogacy procedures in the United States range from $95,000 to $150,000 or more.
+Typical surrogacy programs in the U.S. range from $95,000 to $150,000 or more.
 There are additional and unpredictable costs for medical insurance and emergency medical care for the surrogate or child.
-For this reason the US has been a popular surrogacy option for wealthy couples in Europe and China, but not often an option for “average” couples.
+For this reason the United States has been a popular surrogacy option for wealthy couples in Europe and China, but not often an option for “average” couples.

 An often-overlooked option is an Independent Surrogacy program.
 In an “Indy” program, the Intended Parents take on some of the responsibilities of the program themselves, eliminating the need for a Surrogacy Agency.
 This saves from $20,000 to $30,000 in agency fees and administrative costs.
 Independent programs can cost as little as $70,000 USD.
 Adding a consultant to find your surrogate and support your journey can cost about $13,000 additional.

-For couples that qualify, surrogacy in Ukraine is now the most affordable, legally secure and stable option for childless couples starting their own family.
+Despite ongoing geo-political issues, Ukraine continues to attract some couples as an affordable, legally explicit and well-established surrogacy hub.
 The country has the most supportive legal framework of any jurisdiction worldwide (more than so-called “surrogacy friendly” destinations like California or Nevada).

 Surrogacy in Kiev has been a popular option for European couples, which has a long history in facilitating international adoption.
 Since 2009 the country has been growing as a hub for overseas surrogacy.
 Clinics are well practiced and offer a variety of program surrogacy options.
 Guarantee programs are available for surrogacy in Ukraine from some clinics and agencies.